 A lot of companies are facing the same problem.
-They have such a huge amount of data, but are unable to get an overview in which all data is unified.
-When problems occur in their IT stack, they don't know where it originates.
+They have such huge amounts of data, but are unable to get an overview in which all data is unified.
+When problems occur in their IT stack, they do not know where it originates.
 Was it a change?
 An overload?
 An attack?
 Or something else?

-Based on our experience, we created the monitoring maturity model.
+Based on our experience, we have created the Monitoring Maturity Model.
 At which level is your company?
 Download the Monitoring Maturity Model whitepaper right here.

 Level 1 - Individual Component Monitoring

-At level one you have different components, but monitor solutions at this level only report if they are up or down.
-If something happens in your IT stack, you will see a lot of red dots and you will probably get a lot of e-mails which say there is something broken.
-So at level one you will only see the states and alert notifications per (single) component.
+At level one you can have monitoring solutions for several components.
+In case something happens in your IT stack, you will see a lot of red dots and you will probably get a lot of e-mails which say there is something broken.
+However, at this level monitor solutions only report the states and alert notifications per (single) component.
 There is no overview available that shows a unified output of all these monitoring solutions.

 Level 2 - In-depth monitoring on different levels